Wenhaston

-Wenhaston is a village situated to the south of the River Blyth in northeastern Suffolk, England.
+Wenhaston is a village in the civil parish of Wenhaston with Mells Hamlet, in the East Suffolk district, in northeastern Suffolk, England.
+It is situated to the south of the River Blyth.
 In 2018 it had an estimated population of 563.

 History

 Roman coins, pottery and building materials unearthed in local fields indicate the existence of a settlement at Wenhaston from the first century AD, and indeed this was probably a market of some importance between 80 and 350 AD.
 The first written record of its existence is to be found in the Domesday Book of 1086, when it was noted that the village of Wenadestuna possessed a mill, a church and woodland sufficient to feed 16 hogs.
 The place-name Wenhaston means 'Wynhaeth's town'.

-The village's greatest historical treasure is undoubtedly the Wenhaston Doom, a sixteenth-century (pre-Reformation) panel painting depicting the Last Judgement.
+Historical sites in the village include the Wenhaston Doom in St Peter's Church, a sixteenth-century (pre-Reformation) panel painting depicting the Last Judgement.
 This rare work of art was discovered during restoration work in 1892, hidden under whitewash on the wooden tympanum taken down from above the chancel arch.

 Today, the local community and economy of Wenhaston continues to benefit from its proximity to the Suffolk Heritage Coast and the flourishing resort town of Southwold.
 Wenhaston won the Suffolk Coastal Village of the Year 2004 competition, and came second in the Suffolk County competition.